SalonenTeemu/homepage/README.md

 # Homepage

 This is my homepage.
-It's build using NextJS and hosted at [salonenteemu.fi](https://salonenteemu.fi).
+It's build with Next.js and hosted at [salonenteemu.fi](https://salonenteemu.fi).

 ## Running the application

 Run the app with `npm install` and `npm run dev`.
-The application doesn't have any database dependencies etc.
+The application doesn't have database or other dependencies.

 ### Application deployment